-Or Paper 5 Practical Test (1 hour 30 minutes), with questions covering experimental and laboratory based procedures.
+Practical Test (1 hour 30 minutes), with questions covering experimental and Or: Paper 5 observational skills.

-Or Alternative to Practical (1 hour).
-This is a written paper designed to test familiarity with Paper 6
+Alternative to Practical Paper (1 hour).
+This is a written paper designed to test Or: Paper 6 familiarity with laboratory based procedures.

 The practical assessment will be weighted at 20% of the final total available marks.